fmadore/IWAC-overview/Refactoring roadmap.md

 2. Create visualization-specific hooks:
    - ✅ useTooltip - Completed
    - ✅ useD3Resize - Completed with proper TypeScript support, debouncing, and cleanup.
 Successfully implemented across all visualization components.
-   - ⬜ useDataProcessing
+   - ✅ useDataProcessing - Completed with comprehensive data processing utilities including filtering, grouping, and time-based processing.
+Successfully implemented in CountryDistribution, IndexDistribution, and LanguageDistribution.
 3. Update each visualization component to leverage the shared code
-   - ✅ IndexDistribution - Updated to use useTooltip and useD3Resize
+   - ✅ IndexDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
-   - ✅ LanguageDistribution - Updated to use useTooltip and useD3Resize
+   - ✅ LanguageDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
-   - ✅ CountryDistribution - Updated to use useTooltip and useD3Resize, improved lifecycle management
+   - ✅ CountryDistribution - Updated to use useTooltip, useD3Resize, and useDataProcessing
-   - ✅ TimelineDistribution - Updated to use useTooltip and useD3Resize, fixed TypeScript errors, and improved internationalization
+   - ✅ TimelineDistribution - Updated to use useTooltip and useD3Resize
    - ✅ TypeDistribution - Updated to use useTooltip and useD3Resize
    - ✅ WordDistribution - Updated to use useTooltip and useD3Resize
 4. Document the component API for consistency